Scott Alexander (baseball): Oakland Athletics

-On February 14, 2024, Alexander signed a one-year contract with the Oakland Athletics.
-Injured during spring training, Alexander began the 2024 season on the 15-day injured list with a left-rib contusion.
-In 45 appearances for Oakland, he logged a 1-3 record and 2.56 ERA with 31 strikeouts across 38 2/3 innings pitched.
+On February 14, 2024, Alexander signed a one-year, $2.25 million contract with the Oakland Athletics.
+Injured during spring training, Alexander began the 2024 season on the 15-day IL with a left-rib contusion.
+In 45 appearances for Oakland, he had a 1–3 record and 2.56 ERA with 31 strikeouts across 38 2/3 innings pitched.

 Colorado Rockies

 On February 19, 2025, Alexander signed a one-year, $2 million contract with the Colorado Rockies.
-In 19 appearances for Colorado, he logged a 1-1 record and 6.06 ERA with six strikeouts across 16 1/3 innings pitched.
+In 19 appearances for Colorado, he had a 1–1 record and 6.06 ERA with six strikeouts across 16 1/3 innings pitched.
 On May 23, Alexander was designated for assignment by the Rockies.
 He was released by the team on May 26.

 San Francisco Giants (second stint)

 On June 10, 2025, Alexander signed a minor league contract with the San Francisco Giants.
 In seven appearances for the Triple-A Sacramento River Cats, he struggled to a 13.50 ERA with three strikeouts over 5 1/3 innings pitched.
 On July 5, the Giants selected Alexander's contract, adding him to their active roster.
 He made two appearances for San Francisco, recording a 6.75 ERA with two strikeouts over 1 1/3 innings pitched.
-On July 18, Alexander was removed from the 40-man roster and sent outright to Triple-A Sacramento; however, he rejected the assignment and subsequently elected free agency.
+On July 18, Alexander sent outright to the minors.
+However, he rejected the assignment and elected free agency.

+Long Island Ducks

+On May 4, 2026, Alexander signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+Alexander made 23 appearances for Long Island, recording a 2.49 ERA with 25 strikeouts across 21 2/3 innings pitched.

+Kansas City Royals (second stint)

+On July 14, 2026, Alexander signed a minor league contract with the Kansas City Royals.